-The methods off making whisky has not really changed over the last years, just three basic ingredients are needed, water, barley and yeast.
+The methods of making whisky has not really changed over years, just three basic ingredients are needed, water, barley and yeast.
 The only real change is the technology behind the more modern machinery.
 Most distilleries still use the old methods with little in the way of modern technology.
 Traditionally there are five stages to the process… malting, mashing, fermentation, distillation and maturation.

 Stage 1..
 Malting.

 The first thing we need to do is the malting process.
 To begin this process, barley must be germinated and this is called ” malting”.
 Each distillery has their own preference on the type of barley they use, they want a type that will produce high yields of sugar once fermented.
 First the barley is soaked for 2-3 days and then spread on the floor of a building (malting house ) It is turned regularly ( traditionally by hand ) to maintain a constant temperature.
 Once the barley has started to shoot, the germination is stopped by drying it Iver a fire or kiln.
 Traditionally peat was used to power the kiln but not as often these days, some distilleries still use peat though in order to impart flavour into the malted barley, it is at this point where the type of peat used and length of drying in the thick peat smoke can influence the flavour of the final spirit.
 The barley is now called ” malted barley” .
 The next stage is to ground it down in a mill where any husks and other debris are removed.
 This finely ground malt is now called ” grist”..